TerrenceHung/CSCD27-F16/assignments/01/README.md

 Next, run the 2 programs to check the sha256 values of their bitstrings.
 Finally, verify that `pgm1.py` and `pgm2.py` have identical MD5 hash values,

-Your challenge is to extend the above approach by writing a pair of Python programs, `nice.py` and `nasty.py`, that hash to the same MD5 value, but that exhibit visibly different, and preferably interesting and/or amusing behavior.
+**Task:** Your challenge is to extend the above approach by writing a pair of Python programs, `nice.py` and `nasty.py`, that hash to the same MD5 value, but that exhibit visibly different, and preferably interesting and/or amusing behavior.
 For example, `nice.py` might print a "fortune" for the user, and `nasty.py` might pretend that it is erasing all the user's files.

 ___